 Empirical analysis on pricing issues of MFI loans: Are the MFI lending rates too high?

-The interest rate charged by MFIsremains a contentious and debated issue despite the fact that the MRA has set a cap of 27 percent on the annual lending rate calculated using the declining balance method.
+The present research does not intend to look into the issue of whether the lending rates of MFIs are relatively high or low in isolation.
+The main purpose would be to identify the major determinants of interest rates charged by MFIs which would be important to identify the scope of improving the cost elements governing microfinance lending operations since cost structure and profitability of MFIs are important determinants of lending rates.
+There are other non-financial determinants as well such as size of the MFIs (number of borrower or disbursement amount), location of branches (urban or rural), and types of programme (regular microcredit or ultra-poor programme).
 The study will be conducted, in collaboration with participating MFIs, to bring out a clear picture on MFI lending rates including rationales and justifications.
-The research will identify major determinants of lending rates and spread for MFIs including the nature and source of funds as well as the cost structure relative to size and operation of MFIs to generatepractical recommendations.
+The research will identify major determinants of lending rates and spread for MFIs including the nature and source of funds as well as the cost structure relative to size and operation of MFIs to generate practical recommendations.